 |Is checked for clarity.
 This is to ensure that the receiver fully understands what is being conveyed and the feedback is not being sent in anger.||Is not checked.
 The sender either assumes clarity by the other party or is not interested in learning whether the received fully understands the feedback.|

 |Is solicited or at least to some extent desired by the receiver.||Is imposed on the receiver, often “for his or her own good”|

 |Refers to behaviours about which the received can do something if he or she chooses.||Refers to behaviours over which the receiver had little or no control over (not his or her job).|

 |Affirms the receiver’s existence and worth by acknowledging his or her right to have the reactions he or she has, whatever they may be, and by being willing to work through the issues in a safe, supportive environment.||Denies or discounts the receiver, often by using statistics abstractions or averages.
 Refusing to accept the receiver’s feelings: “You’re overreacting”.|

-Whether you run your business through a virtual office or one of ElevatedNY’s 2,000 square foot suites, you will benefit from learning how to provide effective feedback ensuring a strong business team, clear objectives and top performance standards.
+Whether you run your business through a virtual office or one of ReadySet!Office’s 2,000 square foot suites, you will benefit from learning how to provide effective feedback in the workplace ensuring a strong business team, clear objectives and top performance standards.
 This learning process of giving effective feedback to employees will significantly contribute to achieving clear objectives and maintaining top performance standards.